ashwinikumar2/Baseaball-Elimination-Max-Flow-Algorithm-/README.md

 ![Screenshot from 2020-05-13 06-55-47](https://user-images.githubusercontent.com/53982432/81761484-ac761f00-94e7-11ea-84ac-8c5d92ca9f94.png)

-What the min cut tells us.
-By solving a max flow problem, we can determine which teams are mathematically eliminated.
+**What the min cut tells us** By solving a max flow problem, we can determine which teams are mathematically eliminated.
 It would be nice if we could also explain the reason for a team's elimination to a friend without resorting to network flow theory.
 Here's a more convincing and succinct